GraceChilas/AWS-re-Start-Journey/Certifications and Badges/Cloud Practitioner  Certificate/AWS_Cloud_Journey_README.md

 # AWS Cloud Practitioner Certification Journey

 ## About Me
 I am a law graduate with a growing passion for cloud computing, technology, and governance.
-My transition into tech began through the AWS re/Start program, where I developed foundational cloud skills and gained exposure to real-world cloud concepts, professional development, and career readiness training.
+My transition into tech began through the AWS re/Start program, with Praesignis, where I developed foundational cloud skills and gained exposure to real-world cloud concepts, professional development, and career readiness training.

 My journey into cloud technology reflects my interest in combining analytical thinking, compliance awareness, and problem-solving with modern technology solutions.